Swhag/Soc-Analyst-Portfolio/4 - Cyber Defence Frameworks (MITRE ATT&CK)/README.md

 ## 5. Mapping Threat Intelligence to ATT&CK

-### Why Mapping Matters
+### Why Mapping (connecting information) Matters
-Threat intelligence reports often describe attacker activity in narrative form.
-Mapping that activity to ATT&CK techniques allows defenders to:
+**Threat intelligence** by itself is just information.
+**Mapping** organizes that information so analysts can:

 - Standardize how attacks are described
 - Add meaningful context to alerts
+- Prioritize alerts
 - Translate intelligence into detections and response actions
+- Communicate clearly across teams

 ### Example Use Case
-When analyzing a known threat group, analysts can map observed behavior such as:
+When analyzing activity linked to a known threat group, analysts may map behavior such as:
-- Initial access via phishing
+- Phishing based initial access
-- Persistence mechanisms
+- Persistence activity
-- Defense evasion techniques
+- Defense evasion
-- Command-and-control methods
+- Command-and-control traffic

-This structured approach helps identify defensive gaps and improve future readiness.
+Mapping threat intelligence means aligning threat information with frameworks like MITRE ATT&CK to understand attacker behavior and guide detection and response.

 ---